SalomePlatform/adao/doc/en/ref_algorithm_EnsembleKalmanFilter.rst

 :ref:`section_ref_algorithm_KalmanFilter`, which are often far less expensive to evaluate on small systems.
 One can verify the linearity of the operators with the help of the :ref:`section_ref_algorithm_LinearityTest`.

+There exists a lot of variants of this algorithm.
+Stable and robust ones are proposed here:

+- "EnKF" (Ensemble Kalman Filter), original stochastic algorithm, allowing consistent treatment of non-linear evolution operator,
+- "ETKF" (Ensemble-Transform Kalman Filter), deterministic EnKF algorithm, allowing treatment of non-linear evolution operator with a lot less members (one recommends to use a number of members on the order of 10 or even sometimes less),
+- "ETKF-N" (Ensemble-Transform Kalman Filter of finite size N), ETKF algorithm of "finite size N", yhat doesn't need inflation that is often required with the other algorithms,
+- "MLEF" (Maximum Likelihood Kalman Filter), deterministic EnKF scheme, allowing in addition the consistent treament of non-linear observation operator,
+- "IEnKF" (Iterative_EnKF), deterministic EnKF scheme, improving treament of operators non-linearities.

+Without being a universal recommandation, one recommend to use EnKF as a reference algorithm, and the other algorithms (in this order) as means to obtain less costly data assimilation with hopefully the same quality.

 .. ------------------------------------ ..
 .. include:: snippets/Header2Algo02.rst